stonemjs/docs/src/docs/essentials/incoming-event.md

 Not all browser events are welcome here.

 The `IncomingBrowserEvent` is created by the **Stone.js browser adapter**, but not from just any DOM event.
-Stone.js doesn’t care about `click`, `keydown`, or `hover` events — those belong to the UI world.
+Stone.js doesn’t care about `click`, `keydown`, or `hover` events, those belong to the UI world.

-Instead, **Stone.js focuses solely on navigation events** — the kind that express an intention to change the page.
+Instead, **Stone.js focuses solely on navigation events**, the kind that express an intention to change the page.

 By default, the browser adapter listens to **two events**: